ohpinamake

 Le nom ohpinamake a été proposé par les aînés et auteures Louise Bernice Halfe et Maria Campbell, en collaboration avec l’artiste et éducatrice Ruth Cuthand. ohpinamake est un mot nêhiyawêwin qui signifie « élever les autres ».

 Après d’autres discussions avec la communauté, nous voulons également nous efforcer d’éliminer les barrières systémiques qui préviennent les artistes autochtones et d’autres personnes d’accéder à des opportunités comme celle-ci.
-En demeurant à l’écoute de manière engagée, nous allons continuer de développer les processus de candidature, de sélection, ainsi que les résultats possibles d’ohpinamake pendant les cinq années à suivre.
+En demeurant à l’écoute de manière engagée, nous allons continuer de développer les processus de candidature, de sélection, ainsi que les résultats possibles d’ohpinamake pendant les trois années à suivre.

 L’artiste sélectionné·e, qui recevra un montant de 10 000 $, sera choisi·e par un jury de personnes travaillant dans le milieu de la culture et de membres de la communauté.